xolox/python-coloredlogs/README.rst

 standard colors so it should work on any UNIX terminal.
 It's currently tested on Python 2.7, 3.5+ and PyPy.
-On Windows `coloredlogs` automatically tries to enable native ANSI support (on up-to-date Windows 10 installations) and falls back on using Colorama_ (if installed).
+On Windows `coloredlogs` automatically tries to enable native ANSI support (on up-to-date Windows 10 installations) and falls back on using colorama_ (if installed).
 Here is a screen shot of the demo that is printed when the command ``coloredlogs --demo`` is executed:

 .. image:: https://coloredlogs.readthedocs.io/en/latest/_images/defaults.png